CALL FOR APPLICATIONS

 - What experiences have you had in applied or public humanities or public engagement?

 - What do you hope to achieve as a result of attending the workshop?

-4. Two brief letters or emails of support are required.
-One letter should be from the applicant’s primary adviser/dissertation chair; both should emphasize the applicant’s fit for this workshop.
-Letters should be sent to email@example.com by October 31st, 2020 endorsing the application, with the understanding that a full letter of recommendation will be requested if the student is selected as the campus nominee.
+5. Two brief letters or emails of support are required.
+One letter should be from the applicant’s primary adviser/dissertation chair; both should emphasize the applicant’s strengths and fit for this workshop.
+Letters should be sent to firstname.lastname@example.org by November 1, 2021 endorsing the application, with the understanding that a full letter of recommendation will be requested if the student is selected as the campus nominee.